 - When assessing whether consent is freely given, utmost account shall be taken of whether, among other things, the performance of a contract, including the provision of a service, is conditional on consent to the processing of personal data that is not necessary for the performance of that contract.

 If you have identified consent as the most appropriate lawful basis for processing end customer personal data, then you should consider what consent has been given before calling the following functions.

-The ac('record',...) function allows Genesys Predictive Engagement tracking of custom user actions on your website.
+ac('record',...) function allows Genesys Predictive Engagement tracking of custom visitor actions on your website.

 ac('identify',...),is used to identify visitors

-For more information on how to stop tracking if a visitor revokes consent, see Stop tracking if a customer revokes consent.
+For more information about how to stop tracking when a visitor revokes consent, see Stop tracking if a customer revokes consent.